CDCgov/mira-oxide/README.md

 MIRA-Oxide is a RUST workspace that is utilized by [MIRA-NF](https://github.com/CDCgov/MIRA-NF) to perform assembly and annotation of Influenza genomes, SARS-CoV-2 genomes, the SARS-CoV-2 spike-gene and RSV genomes.

-## Adding New Package to the MIRA-Oxide Worksace
+## Adding New Package to the MIRA-Oxide Workspace

 Before starting be sure that you have rust nightly installed and set as default.
 You will also need to have Cargo installed.
 If you need more information about how to install those, [see here](https://rust-book.cs.brown.edu/ch01-00-getting-started.html).